cardboard-iguana/cardboard-iguana.com/notes/tryhackme-blaster.md

 Looks like IIS running on port 80.
 Let's go take a peek.

-...And, it's just the default IIS "hello world" page.
+…And, it's just the default IIS "hello world" page.
 Looks a damn sight prettier than Apache's.

 FLAG 2: What is the title of the webserver's index page? - IIS Windows Server